Transforma logo

 Electricity Smart Grid

-This section of the report begins with an explanation of how increasing dependence on renewable sources of energy is one of the key reasons to introduce smart electricity grids (since renewable energy sources are frequently variable), their features (like enabling two-way flow of electricity), and benefits (including significant improvement in efficiency).
-It then focuses on another driver for the adoption of smart grids – microgeneration and defines what it is and how it is beneficial (such as allowing customers to reduce drawing electricity from the grid).
+This section of the report begins with an explanation of how increasing dependence on renewable sources of energy is one of the key reasons to introduce smart electricity grids (since renewable energy sources are frequently variable), their features (like enabling two-way flow of electricity), and benefits including significant improvement in efficiency.
+It then focuses on another driver for the adoption of smart grids – microgeneration and defines what it is and how it is beneficial - such as allowing customers to reduce drawing electricity from the grid.

 Water Smart Grid

-This section of the report discusses the benefits of smart water grids (such as enabling greater control of the distribution network) and the issues that conventional water systems often face (like low operating efficiency).
-It then focuses on how smart grids can deal with the issue of water scarcity (such as in leak detection – which can avoid contamination of fresh water) and prove to be helpful during catastrophes such as floods and droughts (since these grids have automated valve operations that can then shut valves in the affected areas to prevent flooding, further damage, water loss, or spreading of contaminated water).
+It then talks about the fairly critical water scarcity stage that the world is heading towards, and explains how smart grids can deal with this issue (such as in leak detection – which can avoid contamination of fresh water) and prove to be helpful during catastrophes such as floods and droughts (since these grids have automated valve operations that can then shut valves in the affected areas to prevent flooding, further damage, water loss, or spreading of contaminated water).
+It also provides some examples of deployment of water smart grids and their benefits in a tabular format.
+This table includes countries like Australia, Singapore, the US, South Korea, and the UAE.

 Gas Smart Grid